-3.1 To provide a caring and supportive environment for all students.
+- 3.1 To provide a caring and supportive environment for all pupils. - 3.2 To enable all pupils to develop the personal skills necessary to deal with conflict and bullying if they encounter it. - 3.3 To enable pupils to recognise actions that may lead to bullying and therefore prevent bullying behaviour. - 3.4 To encourage pupils to take appropriate action if they see bullying behaviour.

-- 3.2 To enable all students to develop the personal skills necessary to deal with bullying if they encounter it. - 3.3 To enable students to recognise actions that may lead to bullying and therefore prevent bullying behaviour. - 3.4 To encourage students to take appropriate action if they see bullying behaviour. - 3.5 To promote positive strategies to combat bullying. - 3.6 To ensure that all staff are aware of policies and procedures related to bullying behaviour. - 3.7 Each Academy will endeavour to provide inspirational, happy and comfortable environments, which positively encourage students to want to come and learn.
+- 3.5 To promote positive strategies to combat bullying. - 3.6 To ensure that all staff are aware of policies and procedures related to bullying behaviour.